TheRandomLabs/Scoop-Bucket/README.md

 * `scoop install spotify-blockthespot` must be run as administrator, which can be done most easily using `sudo`.
 * However, `scoop uninstall spotify-blockthespot` does not have to be run as administrator.
+* This cannot be installed concurrently with `spotify-latest`.

 ### Spotify (latest)